Timeseries

 property is_probabilistic: bool

-Whether this series is stochastic (= probabilistic).
+Whether the series is stochastic (probabilistic).

 Return type